-Chris Wheldon, Portfolio Manager, and Ryan Joyce, co-Head of Magellan's Technology team, explain why Tencent is a high-quality business, why the strategy invested in the company recently, what risks the investment poses and why Tencent performed well during the pandemic's initial stages.
+Chris Wheldon, co-Portfolio Manager of the Magellan High Conviction strategy, and Ryan Joyce, co-Head of Magellan's Technology team, explain why Tencent is a high-quality business, why the strategy invested in the company recently, what risks the investment poses and why Tencent performed well during the pandemic's initial stages.

-Q: Tencent is one of the strategy's top five positions.
+Q: Tencent is one of the High Conviction strategy's top five positions.
 Can you please tell us about the company?